VRC_IKFollower is deprecated and will not receive updates, and will be removed in the future. Use Constraints instead.

 IKFollower is intended to be used to help particle systems sync up with their proper location after the IK has been solved, so you can shoot particles out of your hand into world space without having to use RigidBodies.
-This is far more optimal and has almost no performance cost.
+This has almost no performance cost.

 For proper usage, this is how you should set it up: